influxdata/docs-v2/content/enterprise_influxdb/v1.9/guides/migration.md

       We recommend using this method to create a portable backup first.
       This method lets you move data between OSS and Enterprise as you're testing the migration.
     - [Migrate a data set with downtime](#migrate-a-data-set-with-downtime).
-      Note, with this method, you cannot move data from Enterprise back to OSS.
+      With this method, you cannot move data from Enterprise back to OSS.
       This method is useful if you're not able to run a portable backup.
       Some reasons you may not be able to create a portable backup:
-     - Data set exceeds a certain size
+     - Data set exceeds a certain size.
-     - Hardware requirements aren't available
+     - Hardware requirements aren't available.
-     - Time constraints (large data sets increase the time needed to back up data)
+     - Time constraints (large data sets increase the time needed to back up data).

 ### Upgrade InfluxDB to the latest version

 Upgrade InfluxDB OSS and InfluxDB Enterprise to the latest stable version.
-Make sure the OSS and Enterprise version is the same.

 - [Upgrade InfluxDB OSS](/{{< latest "influxdb" "v1" >}}/administration/upgrading/)
 - [Upgrade InfluxDB Enterprise](/enterprise_influxdb/v1.9/administration/upgrading/)